atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/PStesting.md

 [02:01:52.000 --> 02:02:07.000]  So when you set your clock edge to sample in this area, you don't get a good identification of the bits because the signal is changing at this point.
 [02:02:07.000 --> 02:02:09.000]  So you cannot sample here.
 [02:02:09.000 --> 02:02:13.000]  But the most important part is that you have plenty of phases that you can choose.
-[02:02:13.000 --> 02:02:20.000]  And the LPGVT is you're not choosing one in between, but it could have chosen many more than that.
+[02:02:13.000 --> 02:02:20.000]  And the LpGBT is you're not choosing one in between, but it could have chosen many more than that.
 [02:02:20.000 --> 02:02:23.000]  So this is what will look like a good one.
 [02:02:23.000 --> 02:02:29.000]  A bad one, it will mean that you have a small phase range or no phase range at all.
 [02:02:29.000 --> 02:02:32.000]  No phase range, you will see it earlier.